ProgInfra/Custom_Stask/README.md

   - [Awesome SysAdmin Backup](https://github.com/awesome-foss/awesome-sysadmin#backups)
 - [Linuxserver.io](https://www.linuxserver.io/) : Great Community Images
 - [Blackfish](https://gitlab.com/blackfish/blackfish) : CoreOS VM to build swarm clusters for Dev and Production

+## Development

+**Requirements** : Docker and Make

+You can use this [documentation](./docs/caprover.md) to develop new app in this repository for CapRover and there are some commands :

+- `make check` : Overall command to check the repository and build the package
+- `make install` : Install NPM package
+- `make format` : Format apps in public folder
+- `make validate` : Validate apps in public folder
+- `make build` : Build the final package

 ## Licence